 Hit the trails and stay physically active

 Hiking is one of those activities that exercises the body but also touches your soul.
 The beauty of nature while you’re on these walks is almost palpable.
 That’s why we suggest you add as many of these hikes to your activity list this summer and even into the fall.
-For more hiking ideas, check out our article on The 9 Best Hiking Trails in Toronto and the GTA.
+Maintaining your physical fitness will help keep you active as you age, allowing you to enjoy all that Calgary has to offer!

 At Boomerang, we make it easy to stay active and pursue your hobbies or rediscover your passions.
 Older adults can register for over 250+ online workshops a month in areas of their interest.
-Explore nutrition, learn mindfulness and meditation or get active in virtual yoga workshops.
-Our online workshops are led by passionate hosts to help you explore your interests.
+Our online classes are led by passionate hosts to help you explore your interests.